AllenInstitute/cell_type_mapper/docs/output.md

 since, considering the 1 vote for subclassD, classBCD actually received 4 of the 6 votes.

-There is, another subtlety to this, however.
+There is another subtlety to this, however.
 Imagine that another cell is mapped with

 subclassA: 2 votes